datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 ### Chrome OS Quiz

+{choose-answers:4}
 ?
 How do you get Chromebook Apps?

-a) From Google Slides
-b) From Google Drive
 C) From Google Play
+o) From Google Slides
+o) From Google Drive
-d) From Google Sheets
+o) From Google Sheets
+o) From Google Forms
+o) From Google Gmail

+{choose-answers:4}
 ?
 What is a Chromebook App?

-a) A piece of software you install on your computer
-b) An app you install on your computer
 C) A link to a website that works like an app
+C) A link to a website that works like an application
+o) A piece of software you install on your computer
+o) An app you install on your computer
-d) A piece of software you run on your Chromebook
+o) A piece of software you run on your Chromebook
+o) A piece of software you have to write

+{choose-answers:4}
 ?
 What is your Shelf on a Chromebook ?

-a) The place where you store files
-b) The place where you store apps
 C) A bar on your Desktop with links to web applications
+C) A bar on your Chromebook with links to web applications
+o) The place where you store files
+o) The place where you store apps
-d) A bar on your Desktop with links to data files
+o) A bar on your Desktop with links to data files

 {/quiz}